 KILI ~6 years old.
-Good with older considerate children and dogs.
+Good with older considerate children, dogs and cats.
 Good with seniors/elderly.
-Cats TBD.
 Needs a companion animal.

 GSRA Adopts to residents of VA, NC, and SC only

 Kili is a wonderful boy who has lots of love to give.
 So if you’re looking for a pup who wants to cuddle – he may be the one you’re looking for.

 Current Scheduled Events: